nathants/libaws/readme.md

 Defines an [SES](https://docs.aws.amazon.com/ses/latest/dg/receiving-email.html) email receiving trigger.

-* Route53 and SES must already be setup for the domain.
+* Route53 and SES must already be set up for the domain before it can receive mail.

 * DNS and bucket attrs are required, prefix is optional.
+The DNS value must be a conventional ASCII domain name of at most 64 characters because it is also the SES rule-set and rule name.

 * S3 bucket must allow put from SES.

+* AWS permits only one active SES receipt rule set per region, so an infrastructure set may declare at most one SES trigger.
+Ensuring it makes its domain-named rule set active, replacing any previously active rule set.

+* A same-named receipt rule set is adopted only when it is empty or contains exactly the same-named rule.
+Libaws refuses to mutate or activate a rule set containing any other rule.

 * Schema: